Sungvn/casaos-cpanel-ddns/README.md

-# cPanel Dynamic DNS for CasaOS (UI)
+# cPanel & Plesk Dynamic DNS for CasaOS (UI)

-A CasaOS app that provides a **web dashboard** to configure and run **cPanel Dynamic DNS (DDNS)** updates.
+A CasaOS app that provides a **web dashboard** to configure and run **cPanel or Plesk Dynamic DNS (DDNS)** updates.

+## Plesk users refer to https://github.com/Sungvn/casaos-plesk-ddns , Installation required.

-It monitors your public IP address and automatically updates your cPanel Dynamic DNS record when your IP changes.
+It monitors your public IP address and automatically updates your cPanel or Plesk Dynamic DNS record when your IP changes.
 The built-in web UI allows easy configuration, status monitoring, and manual updates directly from CasaOS.

 ---